 · We meet together in the school recreation area seated in rows which is conducive to a worshipful atmosphere.

-· We have a ‘theme of the week’ which provides a clear focus on important issues or concepts such as morals, community, forgiveness, sharing, peace etc.
+· We have a ‘theme’ which provides a clear focus on important issues or concepts such as morals, community, forgiveness, sharing, peace etc.

 · We attempt to connect with our students through themes and approaches.

-· We offer time for reflection at the end of the act of worship will helps provide a calm atmosphere before students are dismissed to lessons.
+· We offer time for reflection at the end of the act of worship which helps provide a calm atmosphere before students are dismissed to lessons.

 · We encourage students to talk about the ‘theme’ throughout the day/ week usually at break times so as not to distract from lessons or if it can be incorporated into Spiritual, Moral and Social planning of lessons then this is appropriate.